stochastictalk/stochastictalk/README.md

 ![](basicbit_inside_a_crowded_jazz_club_jazz_band_playing_atmospher_09107cc1-5ffc-449e-b6bc-a6077ea29465.png)

-welcome to my Github profile, where we keep the lights set to "glow", music on "slow", and punctuation set to "no"
+welcome to my Github profile, where we keep the lights set to "glow", music on "slow", and punctuation set to "low"

-let me get your coat - better? wonderful. it's cold out there but waarm 🔥 in here. listen to that walking double bass baby, it's waltzing your troubles away

-relax, take a seat, we're open all night

-oh yeah.

 jobs? i have a job at [faculty](https://faculty.ai/)